ma-lacroix/joshea/README.md

 Once again, head to http://localhost:5000/ from your favorite browser.

 ### How to run DAGs
 Simply put, drop your Python code into the `app/dags` folder.
-The DAGs are defined simply by adding these comments at the bottom of your DAG files:
+The DAGs are defined simply by adding these comments at the bottom of your DAG files, defining the order your functions should run:
 ```commandline
 # _tasks_
 # get_data() >> process_data() >> write_to_db()